 The Santeria case was an easy one, resting on the principle that “government may not enact laws that suppress religious belief or practice.”
 However, there were many people, including Justice Souter, who were still disquieted about the merits and the precedent of the Smith decision.
 By this time, legislation called the Religious Freedom Restoration Act (RFRA) had been introduced in Congress precisely to restore the religious freedom many felt had been eroded with the Smith decision.
 This Act, passed in 1995, stated simply: “The government cannot burden a person’s free exercise of religion, even if the burden results from a rule of general applicability, unless the burden is essential to further a compelling governmental interest and is the least restrictive means of furthering that interest.”

 The Supreme Court, however, severely limited the scope of RFRA in a case entitled City of Boerne v.
 Flores (1997).
 In this case, the Catholic Archbishop of San Antonio invoked RFRA to challenge a local zoning board decision as a violation of his congregation’s free exercise of religion.
 The Supreme Court rejected the claim, concluding that Congress did not have the power to redefine a constitutional right.
 Because the First Amendment as interpreted by the Smith Court did not require a compelling state interest for a generally applicable law, Congress could not impose such a requirement on the states.
 Congress, however, could impose such a requirement on the federal government.
-RFRA, accordingly, still remains valid as to federal laws and regulations.
+RFRA remains valid as to federal laws and regulations and has since been used in cases in which the Supreme Court decides that the law is applicable.
+This was true in Burwell v.
+Hobby Lobby (2014): the Court ruled that the Green family, which owns a large craft store chain, was protected by RFRA and did not have to provide their employees with coverage for contraceptives, a requirement of the Affordable Care Act that the Greens insisted conflicted with their Christian religious beliefs.